AI for

 - Allergen answers from your recipe spec, not a guess

-- Demand model the revenue manager actually trusts
+- Demand model the revenue manager trusts

 - Logs, consent and a DPIA your ICO answer points at